Are you preparing for PSLE Chinese oral?

-If you are, it might be a good idea to try out this primary 6 PSLE Chinese oral practice passage that went viral in 2020.
+Try out this primary 6 PSLE Chinese oral practice passage that went viral in 2020 and see how you fare!

-Yes, I couldn’t believe that a Chinese oral passage can go viral too when I heard about it (usually it’s the PSLE math questions that gets all the attention…).
-Anyway, it got me curious too, so I went to dig deeper.
+I didn’t think that a Chinese oral passage can go viral too when I heard about it (usually it’s the PSLE math questions that gets all the attention…).

 This is the Chinese oral practice passage: